 If you're serious about sound, be sure to go for the best audio cables you can afford.
 Don't think that you can splurge on speakers but skimp on cables.
 Great sound quality doesn't work that way because cables are actually components.
 Every component of your system, from amplifiers, receivers and speakers, to cables and power cords, really matters.

 The history of audio cable terms teaches us that TRS stereo cables, the 1/4” standard “Tip-Ring-Sleeve” plug has been in use since the late 19th century when it was invented to connect manual telephone switchboards.
 T stands for tip and represents the positive end of the plug.
 R, or ring, indicates the negative and S, or sleeve, stands for ground.
 When these three connections work together, the signal sent through is said to be balanced.
 Longer cables especially benefit from TRS technology.
 TS stereo cable Similar to a TRS cable, the TS version comprises only two wires and is not balanced.
 If you hear only one side of your stereo, you may have installed this sort of plug in lieu of a TRS plug.
-Try switching them out and see what happens.
+Try switching them to the best audio cables and see what happens.
 Commonly used for electric guitars, standard 1/4” TS stereo cables may also be used for can-style headphones and as input and output cables to connect studio pre-amps, compressors and mixing consoles.
 XLR cables Devised by Cannon Electric, XLR can refer to cable with a male or female connector.
 Colloquially known as “extra long run” cables, XLR provides a balanced signal that is right for mics and other long wire applications.
 XLR cables have a circular connector comprising three to seven pins.
 Three-pin XLR cable is typically used for low-voltage applications such as stadium loudspeakers.

 Consumer audio equipment often uses RCA plugs, also called phono connectors or cinch connectors in Europe.
 RCA cables are unbalanced, two-conductor connecting audio cables commonly found on turntables and other consumer audio electronics.
 Invented by the Radio Corporation of America in the 1940s, RCA connectors can transmit digital or analog audio signals.
 MIDI connectors are small multi-pin plugs devised for the Musical Instrument Digital Interface protocol, MIDI cables have been around since the mid-1980s.
 MIDI cables are most often utilized to connect sequencers, keyboards, drum modules, computers and stomp boxes.
 Many recording studios employ MIDI cables to transmit digital data, not actual musical sounds.